31/GodotOnReady/docs/GenerateDataSelectorEnum.md

 That can be a lot to keep track of.

 You *can* make this more concise without using a source generator.
-If you use a Dictionary instead of a switch, you cut out one repetition.
-If you use reflection and add an attribute on each enum member, you cut out another.
+You can use a Dictionary instead of a switch, or use reflection and add a custom attribute on each enum member.
 However, attributes significantly limit the data types you can set.
 There are some also some (most likely minor) performance penalties you pay with these approaches, and the source generators avoids these.